Table of Contents

 And how do they manage to lose weight?
 See for yourself in the following story.

-What do Anne and George actually eat in a day and what should they eat in order to lose weight?
+What will Anne and George actually eat in a day and what should they eat in order to lose weight?

-Anne and George could not stop watching Money Heist last night and went to bed late, and they both usually get up before 9am.
-At half-past nine, they start their working day at the home office, and they have to have something to eat because, without breakfast, they cannot concentrate on work.
+Anne and George watched Money Heist last night, from which they could not leave and went to bed late, they both get up before 9am.
+At half-past nine, they start their working day at the home office, and they have to have something to eat because, without breakfast, they can not reliably concentrate on work.

 For breakfast, they both have porridge almost every day, which they also have incorporated into their weight loss diet.
 Once in the kitchen, Anne turned on the kettle to heat the water for their morning coffee.
 While mixing the porridge in a pot, she had one piece of the chocolate that was meant for their breakfast, saying that it was just one piece of quality chocolate.
 Meanwhile, George came to the kitchen and started making coffee.
 Anne likes drinking cappuccino, so he made it with whole milk, and George made one Americano for himself, also with whole milk and maple syrup.
 However, they both planned to add semi-skimmed milk.
 As a last step in preparing breakfast, Anne added a really generous teaspoon of peanut butter to both portions.